rust-embedded/book/src/concurrency/index.md

 > version="0.6.0"
 > features=["const-fn"]
 > ```
-> Meanwhile `const-fn` has been working on stable Rust for some time now.
+> Meanwhile, `const-fn` has been working on stable Rust for some time now.
 > So this additional switch in Cargo.toml will not be needed as soon as
-> it is enabled in `cortex-m` by defauilt.
+> it is enabled in `cortex-m` by default.
 >

 Whew!
 This is safe, but it is also a little unwieldy.
 Is there anything else